Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 EEOC Lawyers- Contact Us

 Our employment lawyers at Phillips Dayes Law Firm enforce the EEOC for employees in Arizona, Utah, New Mexico, and California.
 If you believe you have been a victim of workplace discrimination, an EEOC lawyer from our firm can protect your rights and help you achieve justice.
-To learn more about employees’ rights in EEOC lawsuits, we encourage you to contact us today to schedule a free employment discrimination lawsuit consultation.
+To learn more about employees’ rights in EEOC lawsuits, we encourage you to contact us today to schedule an employment discrimination lawsuit consultation.